So you wanna migrate (or emigrate)? Where do you want to go, and how do they compare to Singapore?

 The World Bank has data on our economic growth, and labour force participation as compared to other countries.

-Japanese Army Maps of Singapore.
+Then there's the Japanese Army Maps of Singapore.
 Prior to WWI, the Japanese were already planning to be a regional if not world power.
 To this end, they studied the region and made maps and plans.

 Should we have minimum wages?
 An economist says no. You don't have to agree, but at least address the points raised.
 However, a local economist says, yes! ("Shock therapy II" is a package of ideas to help raise the lot of low wage workers.)